 Bishop Mary Virginia "Dindy" Taylor 75T

-Mary Virginia Taylor earned her BA from the University of Georgia and completed her MDiv at Emory's Candler School of Theology in 1975.
+Mary Virginia Taylor earned a BA from the University of Georgia and completed an MDiv at Emory's Candler School of Theology in 1975.
 It was at Candler that she met Rusty Taylor.
 They were married in June 1973 and began an adventure of serving as a clergy couple.
 They were ordained deacons in 1974 and elders in 1976.

 She has served six times as a delegate to the United Methodist General Conference and to the Jurisdictional Conference.
 During those 20 years, she has served on the General Council on Ministries and the General Board of Church and Society.
 Bishop Taylor has been the chair of the Holston Conference Board of Ordained Ministry and the chair of the Conference Council on Finance and Administration.
-In September 2004 Bishop Taylor was elected to serve as president of the General Commission on Status and Role of Women and continues today in that role.
+In September 2004 Bishop Taylor was elected to serve as president of the General Commission on Status and Role of Women.